gofireflyio/aiac/README.md

 1. Click “Create new secret key” and copy it.
 1. Provide the API key via the `OPENAI_API_KEY` environment variable or via the `--api-key` command line flag.

-By default, aiac prints the extracted code to standard output and asks if it should save or re-generate the code
+By default, aiac prints the extracted code to standard output and asks if it should save or regenerate the code:

     aiac get terraform for AWS EC2

 To store the resulting code to a file:

     aiac -o aws_ec2.tf get terraform for AWS EC2

-To run using `docker`
+To run using `docker`:

     docker run \
     -it \